clberube/gims/README.md

 ![img](/assets/img/heatmap-outcrops.png)
 <p align="center">
-  Heatmap of bedrock exposure in the Baie-James area, northern Québec.
+  <i>Heatmap of bedrock exposure in the Baie-James area, northern Québec.</i>
 </p>

 ## How it works